The First Two Years

 Dissertation Completion/Oral Defense

 The dissertation should build an integrated argument.
 While individual chapters may be stand-alone papers, the dissertation may not consist of several unrelated papers, published or not, without an introduction or conclusion.
 With the approval of the dissertation committee, one dissertation chapter may be co-authored, provided the student is the lead author or authorship is shared equally with one co-author.
 Co-authorship of any chapter must be acknowledged in the dissertation.
 Students who do not complete and defend their dissertation by May 31st of the sixth year must receive approval from the CHD.
 The student must create a planned timeline to degree with their advisor(s) and submit the timeline, signed by both the student and the advisor(s), to the CHD for approval no later than April 30th.
 Students must receive approval from the CHD each year to remain in good standing (see Failure to Meet Requirements).
 In addition, GSAS sets the following policy for all Harvard doctoral programs: “PhD candidates who have not completed requirements for the degree by their tenth year of study will be withdrawn.
 Once the dissertation is complete, withdrawn students may apply for readmission to register for the purpose of receiving the degree.”
 GSAS also sets the following policy for students who receive a Dissertation Completion Fellowship: “Students are expected to complete the dissertation during the completion fellowship year; this will be the final year of GSAS funding even for students who do not finish during the fellowship year.
 In addition, after holding a dissertation completion fellowship, students will ordinarily be limited to no more than one additional academic year of registration in the Graduate School.”
-Requirements for the format of the finished dissertation are contained in The Form of the PhD Dissertation, a booklet available from GSAS.
+Requirements for the format of the finished dissertation are contained in the GSAS Policies on formatting your dissertation.
 The CHD does not add to these specifications.
-The style should follow The Form of the PhD Dissertation.
 When student and advisor agree that the final draft is ready, members of the dissertation committee, other faculty, students, staff, and guests are invited to attend the oral defense.
 At its conclusion, the committee may approve, reject, or require revisions in the dissertation.